benjaminion/upgrading-ethereum-book/src/book.md

 2. A subset of the committee is selected to be aggregators for that committee.
 3. The aggregators listen on the subnet for votes, then aggregate all the votes they receive that agree with their own view of the network into a single aggregate vote (aggregate [`Attestation`](/part3/containers/operations#attestation) or [`SyncCommitteeContribution`](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/altair/validator.md#synccommitteecontribution)).
 4. Each aggregator wraps its aggregate vote with a proof that it was indeed an aggregator for that committee, and it signs the resulting data ([`SignedAggregateAndProof`](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/phase0/validator.md#signedaggregateandproof) or [`SignedContributionAndProof`](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/altair/validator.md#signedcontributionandproof))
-5. Finally the aggregator broadcasts its aggregated vote and proof to a global channel to be received by the next block proposer.
+5. Finally, the aggregator broadcasts its aggregated vote and proof to a global channel to be received by the next block proposer.

 This section is concerned with steps 2 and 4: how the aggregators are selected for duty, and how they prove that they were indeed selected.